whoisdsmith/AI-MTHRFCKR/README.md

 ## Recently Added

+- [AIBrane](https://www.aibrane.com/) - An AI Platform That Enables Users To Build, Deploy, And Manage AI Applications.
+- [AI & GPT Tool Directory](http://chatgptdemo.com/) - A Comprehensive Directory Of AI And GPT Tools, Showcasing Various Applications And Services.
+- [AI Query](https://aiquery.co/) - A Search Engine That Helps Users Find AI Tools And Resources Based On Their Specific Needs.
+- [AI Scout](https://aiscout.net/) - A Platform That Helps Users Discover And Evaluate AI Startups And Technologies.
+- [AI Templates](https://www.aitemplates.ai/) - Offers Customizable AI-powered Templates For Various Industries And Use Cases.
+- [AI Tools Arena](https://aitoolsarena.com/) - A Platform That Compares And Reviews AI Tools, Providing Insights And Recommendations.
+- [AI Tools Up](https://aitoolsup.com/) - A Resource For Discovering And Learning About AI Tools And Their Applications.
+- [AiTree](https://aitree.io/) - A Visual AI Development Platform That Simplifies The Creation And Deployment Of AI Models.
 - [Aomni](https://www.aomni.com/) - Aomni Is A Platform That Provides A Suite Of Tools For Businesses To Manage Their Operations, Including Project Management, Team Collaboration, And Customer Relationship Management.
 - [AstroGPT](https://astrogpt.pages.dev/sign-in?redirect=%2F) - AstroGPT Is An AI-powered Astrology App That Provides Personalized Horoscopes And Astrological Insights Based On The User's Birth Chart.
+- [Bark](https://github.com/suno-ai/bark?utm_source=futurepedia&utm_medium=marketplace&utm_campaign=futurepedia) - Bark Is A Transformer-based Text-to-audio Model Created By [Suno](https://suno.ai/).
+Bark Can Generate Highly Realistic, Multilingual Speech As Well As Other Audio - Including Music, Background Noise And Simple Sound Effects.
+The Model Can Also Produce Nonverbal Communications Like Laughing, Sighing And Crying.
+To Support The Research Community, We Are Providing Access To Pretrained Model Checkpoints Ready For Inference.
+- [ClassifyAI](https://github.com/WenServices/ClassifyAI?utm_source=futurepedia&utm_medium=marketplace&utm_campaign=futurepedia) - ClassifyAI Is A Python Project, Which Uses The OpenAI API To Sort Data With Personalized Classification Models.
+It Has A REST API That Lets You Send Requests For Classifying Information And Get Answers From The GPT Model.
 - [CodeConvert AI](https://www.codeconvert.ai/) - CodeConvert AI Is A Tool That Automatically Converts Code Between Programming Languages, Saving Developers Time And Effort In The Process.
 - [Forefront Chat](https://chat.forefront.ai/) - Forefront Chat Is A Chatbot Platform That Enables Businesses To Automate Their Customer Support And Sales Processes, Using AI-powered Chatbots That Can Handle Customer Inquiries And Provide Personalized Recommendations.
 - [HighValuePrompts](https://www.highvalueprompts.com/) - HighValuePrompts Is A Platform That Provides Writing Prompts And Exercises To Help Writers Improve Their Craft And Generate New Ideas.
 - [Medium Jailbreak ](Https://app.sttabot.io/bot/medium-jailbreak/) - Medium Jailbreak Is A Tool That Enables Users To Bypass Medium's Paywall And Read Articles For Free.
 - [Minigpt-4](https://minigpt-4.github.io/) - Minigpt-4 Is An Open-source Implementation Of The GPT-4 Language Model, Designed For Researchers And Developers To Experiment With And Build Upon.
 - [MusicStarAI](https://beta.musicstar.ai/) - MusicStarAI Is An AI-powered Music Composition Tool That Enables Users To Create Original Music Using Machine Learning Algorithms.
+- [PromptFlat](https://www.promptflat.com/) - A Platform That Provides AI-generated Content For Various Purposes, Such As Blog Posts And Social Media Updates.
+- [PromptSandbox](https://app.promptsandbox.io/) - An Interactive Playground For Experimenting With AI-generated Text Prompts.
 - [Sttabot CSAT](https://csat.sttabot.io/) - Sttabot CSAT Is A Customer Satisfaction Survey Tool That Enables Businesses To Collect Feedback From Their Customers And Measure Their Satisfaction Levels.
 - [Syndicatex ](Https://syndicatex.io/) - Syndicatex Is A Platform That Enables Users To Create And Manage Decentralized Autonomous Organizations (DAOs) On The Blockchain.
 - [WebCopilotAI](https://www.webcopilot.ai/) - WebCopilotAI Is A Tool That Uses AI To Analyze And Optimize Websites For Search Engine Optimization (SEO), Helping Businesses Improve Their Online Visibility And Attract More Traffic.